Sony admits PS5 restock issues likely to continue into 2022

 With people being forced to stay in their homes, many were turning to online gaming platforms and buying titles digitally, yet Sony confirmed to analysts that active users on the PlayStation Network fell from 114 million to 109 million year on year, and full game purchases were also down on the same point in 2020, when lockdown was enforced in many key territories.

-Sony's CFO said that the company had sold nearly 8 million PS5 consoles since the launch in late 2020, and is aiming to sell nearly 15 million by April 2022.
+Sony's CFO reiterated that the company had sold nearly 8 million PS5 consoles since the launch in late 2020, and is aiming to sell nearly 15 million by April 2022.

 That's a long way behind the PS4, which has sold nearly 116 million consoles since launch in 2013, but Sony is confident the next-gen features of the PS5 will help it outstrip that figure before 2028.